-You must hold an appropriate gas work licence or authorisation before you undertake any gas work, including the installation, removal, alteration, repair, servicing, testing or certification of a gas system in a caravan or recreational vehicle (including a boat).
+You must hold an appropriate gas work licence or authorisation before you undertake any gas work – including the installation, removal, alteration, repair, servicing, testing or certification of a gas system in a caravan or recreational vehicle (including a boat).

 The Guideline for gas safety and compliance: Caravans, camper trailers and recreational vehicles (PDF, 143KB) provides information for licensed gas installers, manufacturers, vehicle brokers, proprietors of vehicle sales yards, owners and potential owners about the standards and requirements for gas systems installed in caravans and recreational vehicles.

 To help you understand the current safety requirements, read the following compliance guides:

 - Compliance guide – 01 Ventilation (PDF, 225KB)

 - Compliance guide – 02 Stowed appliances and outdoor slide-out kitchens (PDF, 224KB)